 Our approach contrasts with the data-driven approximation in~\cite{ioannou2025data}, where \textit{extended dynamic mode decomposition (EDMD)} is used to build a finite-dimensional approximation of the transfer operator associated with the mean-field (decoupled McKean–Vlasov) stochastic differential equation, and where the resulting operator is analyzed spectrally to identify coherent or metastable behavior.
 In our setting, the final Markov chain plays an analogous role: given the Markov process on the reduced space, we analyze its spectral properties to identify metastable behavior, implied timescales, and transition pathways, following the approaches of~\cite{roeblitz2013, metzner2009}.

+From an applied-mathematics perspective, the main strength of the proposed framework is that the reduced dynamics are mathematically defined (on the level of transfer operators) before any data-driven approximation is introduced.
+The method preserves the collective structure of clustering dynamics---namely the number, size, and spatial arrangement of clusters---without relying on predefined reaction coordinates.
+The use of Diffusion Maps provides an intrinsic low-dimensional representation adapted to the concentration data, and the final Markov approximation turns the reduced dynamics into an interpretable probabilistic object on which standard tools such as spectral analysis, implied timescales, PCCA+, and transition-path methods can be applied directly.
+Altogether, the framework combines analytical structure, data-adapted geometry, and computational tractability in a way that is broadly transferable to other systems with emergent collective organization.

+The paper is structured as follows.
 The particle-based model and its SPDE approximation are formulated in~\Cref{sec:Model setup}, followed by the analytical reduction of the transfer operator in~\Cref{sec:TO}. \Cref{sec:model_reduction} explains the data-driven approximation of the reduced transfer operator using the two-step procedure of Diffusion Maps and Markov-chain construction.
 The analysis of the reduced model for metastability and implied timescales is presented in \Cref{sec:analyzeMSM}.